 This not only means the ability to group the Symfonisk speakers - both the Table Lamp and Book Shelf - with any Sonos speaker for a seamless multi-room audio experience, but it's also possible to play different music to different speakers simultaneously.

-The Symfonisk Table Lamp Speaker is also Apple AirPlay 2 compatible, like the Sonos One, allowing Apple iOS users to send music from their iPhone or iPad to a AirPlay 2 speaker without needing to open the Sonos app.
-There's no Bluetooth support though, so that's worth bearing in mind - as if you're an Android user you'll need to use the Sonos app to play music.
+The Symfonisk Table Lamp Speaker is also Apple AirPlay 2 compatible, like the Sonos One and newer speakers, allowing Apple iOS users to send music from their iPhone or iPad to an AirPlay 2 speaker without needing to open the Sonos app.
+There's no Bluetooth support though like the Sonos Move, so that's worth bearing in mind - as if you're an Android user you'll need to use the Sonos app to play music.